mpv-player/mpv/DOCS/man/vo.rst

         Note that depending on filter implementation details and video scaling ratio, the radius that actually being used might be different (most likely being increased a bit).

+    ``lantiring=<value>``
+        Set the antiringing strength.
+This tries to eliminate ringing, but can introduce other artifacts in the process.
+Must be a float number between 0.0 and 1.0.
+The default value of 0.0 disables antiringing entirely.

+        Note that this currently only affects ``ewa_lanczos``.

     ``scaler-resizes-only``
         Disable the scaler if the video image is not resized.
 In that case,